robotsorcerer/robotsorcerer.github.io/_posts/2018-08-02-GoodResearch.md

   - Go back to the larger goals
   - Read.
 A lot.
   - Write down ideas.
 Talk to people.
-  - Quite time for reading, writing, thinking.
+  - Quiet time for reading, writing, thinking.

 + For pete's sake, get a good work ethic
   - I do not believe a person can ever leave their business.
 They ought to think of it by day and dream of it by night. […] if they intend to go forward and do anything, the whistle is only a signal to start thinking over the day’s work in order to discover how it might be done better. […] The person who has the largest capacity for work and thought is the person who is bound to succeed.